Sophie Jamal: Medical licensing

-In 2017, Jamal's medical license was restricted by the College of Physicians and Surgeons of Ontario.
-A year later, she was entirely stripped of her license.
-In February 2020, Jamal applied for the reinstatement of her license.
+In 2017, Jamal's medical licence was restricted by the College of Physicians and Surgeons of Ontario.
+A year later, she was entirely stripped of her licence.
+In February 2020, Jamal applied for the reinstatement of her licence.
 She ascribed her actions to mental health issues, particularly depression, related to her strict and achievement-focused upbringing.
-While the Women's College Hospital opposed the reinstatement, the disciplinary panel reinstated her license with the condition that she remain in therapy for her mental health and restrict her practice to clinical work rather than research.
+While the Women's College Hospital opposed the reinstatement, the disciplinary panel reinstated her licence with the condition that she remain in therapy for her mental health and restrict her practice to clinical work rather than research.

 Jamal's reinstatement, a 3–2 decision, was opposed by the panel's chairman and castigated by the media.
 Peeter Poldre, professor emeritus of medicine at the University of Toronto and president of the College of Physicians and Surgeons of Ontario, had "significant concerns" about Jamal's "sense of decency, integrity, and honesty" and believed she had failed to deal with the professional and personal consequences of her misconduct.